lasseignelab/capture/README.md

 Definition:
 ```
-cap new GITHUB_OWNER PROJECT_NAME
+cap new [options] PROJECT_NAME

+PROJECT_NAME Name of the project which will be used for the directory name.
+			 It should also match the git host repo name if one is used.

+Options:

+--git-host=<host-domain-name>
+		   Git host for the repository used for creating git remotes.
+The
+		   default is "github.com".
+-o,--owner=<owner-id>
-GITHUB_OWNER Github owner the project repo will be created under.
+		   Git host owner the project repo will be created under.
 This may
 		   be a personal or organization account.
-PROJECT_NAME Name of the project which will match the Github repo name.
+--skip-git
+		   Skip making the project a git repository in order to allow
+		   the use of other source control software.

 ```
 Example:
 ```